 During graduate training, Adriana was a member of the Graduate Research Interdisciplinary Team of Scholars (GRITS) Planning Committee, a student-run chartered organization that fosters interdisciplinary discussion across graduate programs.

-Following her interest in academic training, Adriana joined the National Postdoctoral Association (NPA) in 2014, where she held various leadership roles including Interim Co-Chair for the Resource Development Committee; Chair of the Keynote and Plenary Subcommittee in the Meetings Committee; and Co-vice of the Chair, Policy, Education and Advocacy Writing Team in the Advocacy Committee.
-She also provided feedback on NPA-led postdoc exit surveys, and co-wrote a proposal for a publicly-available, opt-in repository of postdoc policies and practices from member institutions.
+Following her interest in academic training, Adriana joined the National Postdoctoral Association (NPA) in 2014, where she was Co-vice of the Chair, Policy, Education and Advocacy Writing Team in the Advocacy Committee.
+She also provided feedback on NPA-led postdoc exit surveys, and co-wrote a proposal building for a publicly-available, opt-in repository of postdoc policies and practices from member institutions.